FAQ

 In all cases, the curricula can be implemented flexibly to fit a school's needs, such as once a week throughout the school year, or twice a week for a single semester.

-The curriculum is designed to be universally taught to the entire class.
+The curriculum is designed to be taught to the entire class.
 With that said, the content is applicable and usable with a small counseling group, a small group of interested students, or in a before- or after- school setting.
 Ideally, this curriculum would be taught at all applicable grade levels and would contribute positively to the overall school culture and climate.

 Elementary Coaches Training

-Coaches can train other instructors in their school building in the implementation and instruction of the Sources of Strength Elementary Curricula.
+Coaches can train other Instructors in their school building in the implementation and instruction of the Sources of Strength Elementary Curricula.
 Coaches can provide professional development training, ongoing support, coaching, observations, and learning opportunities.

 Elementary Program Outcomes and Fidelity

-Elementary Curriculum and Training Costs
+Elementary Curricula and Training Costs

 No, the curriculum must be requested for each elementary building interested.